15/11/2019 0 Comments

 Which Teeth Are More Susceptible To Decay?

 As a parent, finding ways to save money is always appreciated, especially when it comes to trips to the dentist.
-Most dentists agree that the best way to prevent cavities (aside from proper hygiene techniques and good genetics) includes understanding the whys behind tooth decay.
-Once you understand why something happens, you’re much more able (and willing) to take preventative measures.
+Most dentists agree that the best way to prevent cavities, aside from proper hygiene techniques and good genetics, is to understand the reasons behind tooth decay.
+Once you realize why something happens, you’re better able, and generally more willing, to take preventative measures.

 So which teeth tend to get more cavities, and why?
 If there are more susceptible teeth, is there a way to take special care of them?
 Learning the simple solutions to prevent specific tooth decay will help cut back on dental costs as well as add to your knowledge of general dentistry.

 Whose Teeth Are Affected?

 The unfortunate truth is that tooth decay can happen to anybody at any time.
 As far as which teeth are specifically affected, it depends on the person.
 Factors like genetics, diet, and age all contribute to the likelihood of getting a cavity.

 Although there might be many factors determining your susceptibility, it’s important to learn about which of your teeth are exposed to bacteria the most often.
 Regardless of your genetics or tooth strength, knowing common problem teeth will help you take the necessary measures to prevent cavities.

 Let’s discuss common trends of decay in specific teeth with respect to different age groups.
 In addition to these common trends, we’ll give you some suggestions on how to prevent the decay, including specific techniques and services provided by our office.